UOS-Tejava/Tejava-back/README.md

 Garfield, the owner of Mr. DaeBak Restaurant, came to think that he wanted to run a restaurant online as well.
 As a result, He wanted to outsource and create custom web pages.

-Accordingly, Tejava team has developed a suitable service.
+Accordingly, UOS-Tejava team has developed a suitable service.
 It provides ordering and delivery services, and customer can freely modify options or menu styles after shopping or ordering.
 Customer can order menus by voice recognition and non-members can also use the service.

 ## 💎 Main Features